mrjoshuamartinez/web-sprint-challenge-javascript-fundamentals/README.md

 5. Why do we need super() in an extended class?

-super() is what allows us to call functions fromt the parent in a super clean way.
+super() is what allows us to call functions from the parent in a super clean way.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.